ShayNehmad/make-git-better/README.md

 >
 > We're very close, Sam...
 I'm counting on you.

-You need to find the password in the history.
-Read the current commit message using `git log -n 1`.
+You need to find the flag in the history.
+You don't need to commit any code, create pull requests or checkout anything.
+To start - read the current commit message (`git log -n1`).

 _Hint:_ [Git Tools - Revision Selection](https://git-scm.com/book/en/v2/Git-Tools-Revision-Selection).